leonardojacomussi/rocketseat-explorer/project-03/README.md

 - Click <strong>[here](./challenge-01/)</strong> to learn more.

-<strong>Challenge 02</strong> proposed to correct the semantics of the HTML tags and adjust the CSS selectors accordingly in the Project 02 files, for better accessibility.
+<strong>Challenge 02</strong> proposed to execute a form layout in Figma with accessibility and validation with HTML and CSS with a few different elements.

 - Click <strong>[here](./challenge-02/)</strong> to learn more.